Stereotactic Radiation Therapy for Dogs

 Key Takeaways

-• Stereotactic radiation therapy is very effective, and causes fewer side effects than conventional radiation.
+- Stereotactic radiation therapy is very effective, and causes fewer side effects than conventional radiation.

-• How long it takes for stereotactic radiation therapy to work depends on the exact cancer type and how quickly it divides.
+- How long it takes for stereotactic radiation therapy to work depends on the exact cancer type and how quickly it divides.
 Rapidly growing cancers typically respond quickly, while slower cancers will respond more slowly.

-• Side effects of stereotactic radiation for dogs include skin irritation, tissue death, and rarely organ failure.
+- Side effects of stereotactic radiation for dogs include skin irritation, tissue death, and rarely organ failure.

 If available in your area, your veterinarian or veterinary oncologist may recommend stereotactic radiation therapy for dogs with tumors that cannot be removed surgically or are hard to reach.

 You can also opt for stereotactic radiation even if your dog could benefit from conventional radiation.
-The smaller number of treatments and lower risk of side effects is very attractive for many dog lovers.
+The smaller number of treatments and lower risk of side effects are very attractive for many dog lovers.

-How Stereotactic Radiation Therapy for Dogs Works
+How Stereotactic Radiation Therapy Works

-In general, radiation therapy involves sending ionizing radiation into a tumor to cause damage to the DNA and other molecules in the cancer cells.1 It will also damage non-cancerous cells in the field of the radiation.
+In general, radiation therapy involves sending ionizing radiation into a tumor to cause damage to the DNA and other molecules in the cancer cells.1 It will also damage non-cancerous cells in the field of radiation.

 Stereotactic radiation therapy (SRT) uses an overall smaller dose of radiation, however it is given in fewer visits with higher doses given per visit.